 In each of these cases, while crypto might be tax free on the way in, your clients will very likely pay Capital Gains Tax on the way out.

 How crypto is received, and disposed of, are seen as two separate events.
 Let’s imagine your client receives crypto via an airdrop in January, and that the coins are worth $50.
-This $50 is income, and will form part of their total taxable income.
-Come June, they decide to sell their airdropped coins for US dollars.
+This $50 is income and will form part of their total taxable income.
+Come June, they decided to sell their airdropped coins for US dollars.

 Those same coins are now worth $80.
 As they paid no fees in receiving the airdropped coins, the gain is a straightforward calculation of $80 - $50 = $30.
 On disposal, they need to pay Capital Gains Tax on that $30 profit, even though they're paying Income Tax on the original $50.

 As you know, a cost basis is the amount you spend to acquire an asset, including the purchase price, transaction fees, brokerage commissions, and any other relevant cost.
 As an asset, crypto gets handled in the same way.
 To calculate crypto cost basis, we simple take the purchase price plus fees (and divide by quantity if applicable).
 If a client otherwise acquired crypto - like through an airdrop - use the fair market value of the crypto in their local currency on the day they received it instead.